Don’t feel the need to entertain your kids when they’re bored. See why boredom is good for your child and why it’s actually essential.

-We hear it a zillion times: “I’m bored.”
+We hear it a million times: “I’m bored.”
 And when we do, we’re compelled to engage with our kids.
-That’s whether we work outside the home (I hardly see them enough!), or stay at home (Isn’t this why I left work to begin with?).
-But guess what: boredom is good for your child.
+It doesn’t matter whether we work outside the home (I hardly see them enough!), or stay at home (Isn’t this why I left work to begin with?).
+Somehow, your child will make it known that she has nothing to do.

 Why kids get bored

 But first, let’s talk about why some kids tend to feel bored quicker than others.
 You might have one child who can occupy himself all day without your help, while another seems to need you every minute of the day.

 And it’s hard to resist that obligation to entertain and save her from her boredom.
 Never mind the many toys, books, and opportunities she has—she can’t seem to figure it out without your help.

 Why is that?
 What are the most common reasons kids get bored easily?

 1. Too much structured time